AD-Papers-Material/BART_SystReviewClassifier/Manuscript/Manuscript_Results.md

 topic.
-It is interesting to see that some terms were considered highly relevant (e.g., “Worker” in 6th position out of more than 3800 terms considered) although in a simpler linear model, their effect would be hardly significant (statistic: -1.21 se), and this highlight the extra predictive power brought by a highly non-linear model.
+It is interesting to see that some terms were considered highly relevant (e.g., “Worker” in 6th position out of more than 3800 terms considered) although in a simpler linear model, their effect would be hardly significant (statistic: -1.21 s.e.), and this highlight the extra predictive power brought by a highly non-linear model.
 A more extensive set of terms is presented in Table 1 of Supplemental Material S2.